 It’s said that the waves in Nicaragua are always offshore, but is this just another saltwater fable or an established fact?
 We uncover the truth about the surf conditions in The Land of Lakes and Volcanoes surf conditions and explain why it’s still one of the best destinations to learn to surf in the world.

-If you’ve ever told another surfer that you plan on learning to surf in Nicaragua, they’ve no doubt exclaimed with wild eyes and flailing arms that this charming Central American country is nothing short of a wave riding nirvana.
+Suppose you’ve told another surfer that you plan to learn to surf in Nicaragua.
+In that case, they’ve no doubt exclaimed with wild eyes and flailing arms that this charming Central American country is nothing short of a wave-riding nirvana.

-Ruggedly beautiful with a laidback vibe, premium quality waves for all skill levels and an affordable cost of living combine to make it appealing for backpackers and surf seekers the world over.
-And although it’s received some bad press lately, the truth is that Nicaragua continues to be one of the best learn to surf destinations in the world.
+Ruggedly beautiful with a laidback vibe, premium quality waves for all skill levels, and an affordable cost of living combine to make it appealing for backpackers and surf seekers worldwide.
+Nicaragua offers a budget-friendly surfing experience without compromising on the quality of the waves.
+Although it’s received some bad press lately, the truth is that Nicaragua continues to be one of the best learn-to-surf destinations in the world.

 Why is it so popular amongst beginner surfers?

-In addition to the awesome atmosphere and its huge variety of surf spots, there’s one overarching reason why so many people choose to learn to surf in Nicaragua… it’s winds.
+In addition to the fantastic atmosphere and its huge variety of surf spots, there’s one overarching reason why so many people choose to learn to surf in Nicaragua… it’s winds.

-In case you weren’t aware, Nicaragua is known as a beginner surfers’ playground due to its topography and a meteorological phenomenon known as “the lake effect”, which essentially ensures the country’s wave-rich Pacific coastline is treated to offshore winds for a whopping 300 plus days of the year.
-Crazy, but true!
+In case you weren’t aware, Nicaragua is known as a beginner surfers’ playground due to its topography and a meteorological phenomenon known as ‘the lake effect.’
+This effect essentially ensures the country’s wave-rich Pacific coastline is treated to offshore winds for a whopping 300-plus days of the year.
+The ‘lake effect’ is a weather phenomenon where the temperature difference between a body of water and the air above it creates a local wind system.
+Another contributing factor is the ‘land-sea breeze’ phenomenon, where overnight cooling of the land shifts the thermal updraft, causing air to flow from the land to the ocean, creating unique offshore wind conditions, especially noticeable in the morning.

 How is this possible?

 These lakes create two separate breaks in a chain of mountain ranges that run from North America into South America and West Antarctica, known as the American Cordillera.
-The breaks then act as funnels for the Caribbean northeasterly trade wind to blow through, ensuring the waves in Nicaragua are always offshore at its southwest facing beaches.
+The breaks then act as funnels for the northeasterly trade wind in the Caribbean to blow through, ensuring the waves in Nicaragua are always offshore at its southwest-facing beaches.
+The ocean temperature plays a crucial role in this dynamic, as the temperature difference between the land and ocean surfaces influences the air movement, particularly during morning hours when cooler land creates offshore winds by drawing air from the warmer ocean.
+It’s a unique interplay of geography and climate that makes Nicaragua a surfing paradise.

 Why does that matter though?

-It’s a fair question, especially if you’re only just beginning your foray into the world of surfing.
+It’s a fair question, especially if you’re beginning your surfing journey.
 But let us tell you right now that surfers travel countless miles because the waves in Nicaragua are always offshore.

-That’s because offshore waves have the power to make us drop everything and run for the beach.
-Forgoing whatever we’re doing at that moment for the sake of getting in the water as quickly as possible.
-These winds groom the waves and make them easier for you to ride once you start going across the face.
+That’s because offshore waves can make us drop everything and run for the beach.
+Forgoing whatever we’re doing at that moment to get in the water as quickly as possible.
+These winds groom the waves and make them easier to ride once you cross the face.

 Offshore winds also hold a wave up from breaking, which makes them a contributing factor in determining whether or not a wave will barrel.
-And given that getting barrelled is deemed to be the ultimate highpoint when it comes to surfing, it’s pretty clear why regular offshore winds are so desirable.
+Wind directions, such as onshore and offshore, significantly influence wave behavior and determine the quality of the surfing experience.
+And given that getting barrelled is deemed the ultimate highpoint when it comes to surfing, it’s clear why regular offshore winds are so desirable.

-In fact, many learn to surf destinations around the world are lucky to have more than a couple of months’ worth of offshore winds over the space of a year.
+In fact, many learn-to-surf destinations worldwide are lucky to have more than a couple of months’ worth of offshore winds over a year.
 So having almost 12 months of wind blowing offshore sounds more like the stuff of myth and legend, rather than a reality.

-As an added benefit, offshore winds tend to make beaches look undoubtedly more inviting.
-As opposed to the days when onshore winds blow into the back of the waves, making them crumble and creating choppy waters.
-If you look at any surf magazine or surf movie, you’ll notice the overwhelming amount of surfing is performed in offshore winds for these reasons.
+As an added benefit, offshore winds tend to make beaches look undoubtedly more inviting as opposed to the days when onshore winds blow into the back of the waves, making them crumble and creating choppy waters.
+If you look at any surf magazine or surf movie, you’ll notice the overwhelming amount of surfing performed in offshore winds for these reasons.

-Luckily for you though the winds in Nicaragua never get too strong, and even when they do it is only intermittently.
-As is the case with Papagayo Jet or Papagayo Wind, which is a powerful but only very occasional flow of air that blows from the Caribbean to the Pacific through the same pass in the American Cordilleras that the trade winds follow.
+Luckily for you, though, the winds in Nicaragua never get too strong, and even when they do, it is only intermittently.
+This is the case with the Papagayo Jet or Papagayo Wind, a powerful but only very occasional flow of air that blows from the Caribbean to the Pacific through the same pass in the American Cordilleras that the trade winds follow.

-These winds can reach speeds of 110 kilometers per hour, but they only occur sporadically every few weeks, and even then, they only last a couple of days.
+These winds blowing from land to ocean can reach speeds of 110 kilometers per hour.
+Still, they only occur sporadically every few weeks, and even then, they only last a couple of days.
 For most of the year, the average trade winds will blow at a breezy 25 kilometers per hour max and deliver premium conditions for surfers of all skill levels.
 Blowing onshore for less than a couple of weeks in total.

 What are some other reasons to surf in Nicaragua?